polterguy/polterguy.github.io/documentation/magic/components/log/index.md

 # Your Magic log

-The log component allows you to see your server's log.
+The log component allows you to browse your server's log.
 When an important event occurs in Magic, a log entry will typically be created describing the event.
-Examples of such events are when users are logging in, or errorors occuring in the system for some reasons.
+Examples of such events are when users are logging in, or errors are occuring in the system for some reasons.
 Below you can see a screenshot of how the log component looks like.

 ![Magic log](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/log.jpg)